 A general survey of the history of Christianity, the early modern era to the present.
-Two units Credits: 2.00

-The Reformation
+The Reformation FHCHS5140

 A study of the Protestant Reformation from 1517 to 1648, including the lives, writings, theology and influence of the major Reformers: Martin Luther, Ulrich Zwingli, John Calvin, key Anabaptists, and leading English Reformers.
-Credits: 2.00